 Water Lilies & Spatterdock

 Common Water Lilies of the USA include the Yellow Water Lily (Nuphar spp.), a.k.a.
 Spatterdock, and the ever popular White Water Lily (Nymphaea spp.).
 The common native species of White Water Lilies usually have a white blossom and large, round, cleft leaves that are 6 to 12 inches in diameter and purplish-red on the underside, but the decorative cultivars come in a myriad of colors and patterns.
 They can provide terrific fish and wildlife habitat, but in certain favorable conditions they can spread and cause problems.
-In those instances, the best chemical treatment is spot treating with Navigate, a 2,4-D product, before blossoms develop, or spraying pads with a mixture of Shore-Klear or AquaNeat and a Surfactant.
+In those instances, the 3 best chemical options are 1) spot treat with Navigate, before blossoms develop, 2) spray pads with a mixture of Habitat and a Surfactant. after pads develop, or 3) spray pads with a mixture of Glyphosate 5.4 or AquaNeat and a Surfactant after Blossoms have developed but before first frost.
 See the Product Selection Chart for alternative treatments.